Last updated on September 14th, 2021

 We have helped thousands of freelance graphic designers from all around the world to find clients and graphic design projects in the area of their expertise, such as logo design, website design, social media posts, banner design and much more.

 Find Freelance Graphic Design JobsFind Graphic Design Projects

 04. Palettes Must Be Consistent

 You should maintain a consistent color palette when using colors in your logo design.
 But maintaining a consistent palette doesn’t just mean using the same color palette every time.
-A clever use of colors is essential to building your client’s corporate identity.
+Best logo ideas always recommend use of colors that are essential for building your client’s corporate identity.
 So, maintain a palette that’s consistent with the image and industry of the company.

 - Use colors that are both complementary and analogous.
 You should maintain a warm or cool palette.
 Keep splashes of complementary hues to a minimum.

 - Make sure your logo looks good in grayscale, straight black and white, and in a simplified two-color process.
 Again, this is going to be printed and stamped on everything, it needs to be presentable in any form.

 - Keep the basic color theory in mind as you get into the design process.
 But don’t be afraid to bend a couple of rules.